LeonLow97-Sandbox/java-bootcamp/07-objects/README.md

 ```

 - When many variables share the same reference (reference trap, see above example):
-  - Your application's behaviour becomes unpredictable.
+  - Your application's behavior becomes unpredictable.
   - Variables start changing when you don't expect them to.
   - Solution: create a new object or use Arrays.copyOf() to make a copy.